-Orientation, Shinerama, Winter Carnival, the ASCARS
+Orientation, Shinerama, Winter Carnival, and the ASCARS

 Off-Campus Housing Directory

-Publications: MASU Handbook/Agenda, Allisonian Yearbook
+The MASU Handbook/Agenda and the Allisonian Yearbook

-Events, parties, seminars, and workshops
+Events, parties, and workshops

-International Organizations: UNICEF, Amnesty International, OXFAM, Free the Children
+International Organizations: UNICEF, Amnesty International, etc.

 Sports: Rugby (Men's and Women's), Lacrosse, Varsity Dance, Ultimate Frisbee, Brazilian Jiu-Jitsu, etc.